gsalaman/attiny85_programming/README.md

 #### Note from 7/14/2024:  I had trouble getting the latest IDE to program successfully.
 Use the 1.X version of Arduino for this, and don't skimp on the Cap across gnd and reset.

+#### Clock note from 5/2/2025:  Was trying PWM, but the clocks/delays weren't matching.
+I *thought* I'd burned the bootloader at 8 MHz, but I needed to set the clock in the arduino to 1 MHZ to make "delay" and "delayMicroseconds" come out correctly

 The first thing you need to do is to add the tiny board manager package under "preferences".
 Paste the following text into the "Additional Boards Managers URLS" field...if you've got a bunch, you'll need to add a comma separator.
 ```
 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json